brikis98/terraform-up-and-running-code/code/terraform/05-tips-and-tricks/zero-downtime-deployment/modules/services/webserver-cluster/README.md

 The load balancer listens on port 80 and returns the text "Hello, World" for the `/` URL.
 The Auto Scaling Group is able to do a zero-downtime deployment when you update any of it's properties.

-For more info, please see Chapter 6, "How to use Terraform as a Team", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 5, "Terraform Tips & Tricks: Loops, If-Statements, Deployment, and Gotchas", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Quick start